aka-highend/library-web-app/README.md

 ## Setup
 * Clone the repo.
-* Use preferred code editor.
+* Use preferred code editor to import the code.
 * Setup the repo for dependencies installation:
 ```
 npm install